kheller18/data-structures-algorithms/questions/React.md

       );
       ```
     + StrictMode currently helps with the following issues:
-      + `Identifying components with unsafe lifecycle methods`:
-        + Certain lifecycle methods are unsafe to use in asynchronous React applications.
+      + `Identifying components with unsafe lifecycle methods`: Certain lifecycle methods are unsafe to use in asynchronous React applications.
 With the use of third-party libraries, it becomes difficult to ensure that certain lifecycle methods are not used.
         + StrictMode helps in providing us with a warning if any of the class components use an unsafe lifecycle method.
-      + `Warning about the usage of legacy string API`:
-        + If one is using an older version of React, callback ref is the recommended way to manage refs instead of using the string refs.
+      + `Warning about the usage of legacy string API`: If one is using an older version of React, callback ref is the recommended way to manage refs instead of using the string refs.
 StrictMode gives a warning if we are using string refs to manage refs.
-      + `Warning about the usage of findDOMNode`:
-        + Previously, findDOMNode( ) method was used to search the tree of a DOM node.
+      + `Warning about the usage of findDOMNode`: Previously, findDOMNode( ) method was used to search the tree of a DOM node.
 This method is deprecated in React.
 Hence, the StrictMode gives us a warning about the usage of this method.
       + `Warning about the usage of legacy context API (because the API is error-prone).`

-8. How to prevent re-renders in React?
+22. How to prevent re-renders in React?
-    + `Reason for re-renders in React`:
-      + Re-rendering of a component and its child components occur when props or the state of the component has been changed.
+    + `Reason for re-renders in React`: occur when props or the state of the component has been changed.
       + Re-rendering components that are not updated, affects the performance of an application.
     + `How to prevent re-rendering`:
       + Consider the following components: